Saskatoon crash leads to charges for impaired driving, assaulting police - Saskatoon | Globalnews.ca

 Saskatoon police charged a 29-year-old man with impaired driving and assaulting a police officer after a collision on Airport Drive on Thursday morning.

-Officers responded to the 2000-block of Airport Drive around 9:40 a.m.
-Thursday, where an SUV struck a power pole.
+Officers were called to the 2000-block of Airport Drive around 9:40 a.m.
+CT on Thursday, where an SUV struck a power pole.

 READ MORE: Video shows arsonist setting nightclub ablaze released by Saskatoon Crime Stoppers